BOUGHANMIChaima/jiji/content/en/publication/positconf/index.md

 ---
-title: "My participation in Posit::Conf 2024 in Seattle, USA"
+title: "My participation for the 1st time in the posit::conf 2024 in Seattle-USA, thanks to the scholarship I got"
 authors:
 - admin
 author_notes: